GallowayLabMIT/protocols/docs/instruments/attune/attune_operation.rst

 .. note::

     "10% bleach" refers to a final concentration of 0.525% sodium hypochlorite (5250ppm chlorine).
-    Use ELGA water to dilute instead of DI water to dilute the bleach.
+    Use ELGA water instead of DI water to dilute the bleach.

     This was originally a 10x dilution of 5.25% sodium hypochlorite bleach, but in lab we typically stock higher concentration bleach.